Our Conference is happening NOW! Join us! Click HERE for Conference Webpage

 Responses | Author | Created Date |

 <span style="font-size: 1.5em">1.
 Commit to regularly attending Bible study. <br/>2.
 Commit to personal daily devotions. <br/>3.
 Commit to personally visiting members in my assigned zone of responsibility. <br/>4.
 Preparing one or more devotions that I can use in my home visits. <br/>5.
 (If not the chairperson) Commit to preparing any reports for my board and sending them to the chairperson at the time requested. <br/>6.
 (If the chairperson) Commit to requesting reports well ahead of meetings, preparing, and sending in advance the agenda, minutes, and all reports to those responsible for attending the meeting. <br/>1.
 Commit at least 30 minutes per meeting for studying the Word together as a board. <br/>2.
 Commit at least 15 minutes per meeting for prayer together as a board.
-Each board person will pray for someone in his/her zone. <br/>3.
-Commit to praying for our pastor(s) in his(their) presence during board meetings. <br/>4.
+Each board person will pray for someone in his/her zone. <br/>4.
 Commit to reviewing all reports between meetings so that our time together can be better spent discussing and making decisions. <br/>5.
 Commit to organizing our board so that every member is visited regularly every year. <br/>6.
-Commit as a board to getting together one Sunday evening per month for calling to make appointments for home visits to members. <br/> PLUS: </span> | nathanielcnash@gmail.com | 07/19/2024 |
+Commit as a board to getting together one Sunday evening per month for calling to make appointments for home visits to members. <br/>7.
+Commit to regular performance reviews for our pastor(s), prioritizing listing things that he does well, identifying one or two areas for improvement, and together developing a continuing education plan supported by the congregation. <br/> PLUS: Meet with the Pastor, Board of Elders and Church Councel and share what I've learned on this course and how I've been inspired to be a better Chairperson through better devotions and meetings with congregation members.
+Voter's member meetings will include better devotional time through scripture reading and including members of the congregation not yet serving on a board etc. </span> | danoystryk@gmail.com | 10/27/2025 |

 6.